I’m a first time Book Bank volunteer. What should I know?

 Can I bring my child?

-We welcome children to the Book Bank – some of our best volunteers are children – but young children must be well supervised.
-The Book Bank does not offer “kids camps” or other similar programs.
+Currently, we are able to welcome children over the age of 13 to the Book Bank – some of our best volunteers are children!
 We encourage all volunteers to learn more about the work they may be doing and take that into consideration when thinking about bringing a child.

 What volunteer times are available?